mftaff/bloc-cast/README.md

 - The Logo: Clicking the logo will link to the home page (index view)
 - Search: Allows searching for TV shows
 - About: Points to the About page (Which contains links to this README)
-- User Controls: View Profile, and Sign in/up/out
+- User Controls: Edit Profile, and Sign in/up/out

 Website's Pages:
 - Index: Displays a list of most popular TV shows, as well as a list of recommended shows (if the user is signed in) or a list of new shows (if the user is a guest.)
 - Search: Displays a list of shows returned from the search query, as well as the recommended/new show list.
-- Show: Display more info about a specific show, again the recommended/new show list is displayed.
+- Show: Display more info about a specific TV show, again the recommended/new show list is displayed.
-- About: Display basic information as well as links to this README.
+- About: Display basic site information as well as links to this README.

-Recommended TV_Show Algorithm:
+Recommended TV show algorithm:
 - Guest users will see a list of new TV shows (first aired within past year)
 - Signed in users will see a list of TV shows based on their search history (This works by keeping track of which genres show up in their search results, and building